2 \pi-grafting and complex projective structures, I: Rectangular projective structures

-(c.f. \cite[\S 3.5]{Baba-08}.)
-Let $C$ be a projective structure on the quadrangle $R$ supported on the round cylinder $\mA$ as above.
-Let $m$ be a simple arc supported on $\mA$.
-Then we can regard $m$ also as an arc property embedded in $\mA$.
-Thus, similarly to a grafting along a loop (\S \ref{grafting}), we can combine two projective structures $C$ and $\mA$, by cutting and pasting along $m$, and obtain a new projective structure on $R$ supported on $\mA$.
-Namely, there is a unique way to pair up and identify the boundary arcs of $C \sm m$ and the boundary arcs of $\mA \sm m$ corresponding to $m$ to make a connected projective surface.
-We call this operation the \ul{grafting} of $C$ along $m$ and denote this resulting projective structure by $Gr_m(C)$.
-We call $m$ an \ul{admissible} arc on $C$ (as for grafting along a loop).
-Then $Gr_m(C)$ is also an quadrangle , and the support of $Gr_m(C)$ is the same as that of $C$.
-If there is a multiarc $M$ on $C$ consisting of arcs supported on $\mA$ (\ul{admissible multiarc}), then we can graft $C$ along all arcs of $M$ simultaneously and obtain a new projective structure on $R$ with the same support.
-Then, we accordingly denote this resulting projective structure by $Gr_M(C)$.
+(Compare \cite[\S 3.5]{Baba12}.)
+Let $C$ be a projective structure on the rectangle $R$ supported on the round cylinder $\mA$ as above.
+Let $m$ be a simple arc on $C$ supported on $\mA$.
+Then $m$ is an arc properly embedded in $\mA$.
+Then, similarly to grafting a projective surface along a loop (\S \ref{grafting})), we can combine two projective structures $C$ and $\mA$, by cutting and pasting along $m$, and obtain a new projective structure on $R$ supported on $\mA$.
+Namely, we can pair up the boundary arcs of $C \sm m$ and the boundary arcs of $\mA \sm m$ and isomorphically identify them to create a new projective structure on $R$ supported on $\AA$.
+We call this operation the {\it grafting} of $C$ along $m$ and denote this resulting projective structure by $\Gr_m(C)$.
+We call $m$ an {\it admissible} arc on $C$.
+If there is a multiarc $M$ on $C$ consisting of arcs supported on $\mA$ ({\it admissible multiarc}), then we can graft $C$ along all arcs of $M$ simultaneously and obtain a new projective structure on $R$ supported on $\AA$.
+We accordingly denote it by $\Gr_M(C)$.

+\begin{lemma} Let $C_1$ and $C_2$ be projective structures on a rectangle $R$.
+Suppose that they are supported on the same round cylinder and bounded by the same pair of arcs supported on the cylinder.
+Then, we have either $C_1 = \Gr_M(C_2)$ or $C_2 = \Gr_M(C_1)$ for some admissible multiarc $M$.
+Furthermore, the multiarc $M$ is unique up to an isotopy of $M$ on $R$ through admissible multiarcs.